AALL Scholarship Program

 Scholarships and fellowships applicants must:

-- Be enrolled in an ALA accredited library graduate school program; or law school.
+- Be enrolled in an ALA accredited library graduate school program; or law school in the U.S.

 - Be a member of a recognized minority group (as defined by current U.S. guidelines).